goshgondar2018/equity_SIR/README.md

 # 1. Functions #
 * All functions used for the analysis provided in all_functions_feb12.R script
 * Script should be run prior to all_figures.R
-* All intermediate data output provided in the out folder

 # 2. Figures #
 * Code used to produce figures provided in all_figures.R script